paulpierce34/STIG-Checklist-Totals-Script/README.md

 If you've worked for the DoD and have to STIG anything or keep track of the STIG numbers for your organization, this script was made for you.
 It is a good way to compare raw numbers from checklists to whatever you're using to track said numbers.

-Just another useful STIG tool to use imo if you're serious about tracking compliance.
+Just another useful STIG tool to use if you're serious about tracking compliance.